Cold Mother Syndrome – Growing up with an emotionally unavailable Mother

 Dealing with family issues, especially concerning an emotionally unavailable parent, is actually more common than you think.
 More than 50% of clients have problems linked to this, even if they don’t know it yet.

-Growing up with a mother who is a quiet Borderline (Borderline Waif’s) mother or mother who is has Autistic Spectrum Disorder (ASD) can be incredibly difficult for a child as your mum will be emotionally underdeveloped.
-Quiet Borderlines are different to the typical Borderline as their “Acting in” behaviours can be hard to spot.
-ASD can also be difficult to pick up on particularly when it is mild.
-While a emotionally underdeveloped mother’s can be good with practical things and sort everything out like meals and laundry and making sure you have a coat on when it’s cold outside you may have felt that from early years there is something missing.
-Girls with mum’s who are quiet Borderlines or ASD can find themselves very lonely, as your mother may not want to play or interact with you if something doesn’t interest her.
-If a mother likes to paint then she may happily spend hours teaching her young daughter how to do this but may not take the time to find out the things that really excite and interest her little girl.
+Growing up with a mother who is a mother who is emotionally unavailable can be incredibly difficult for a child as you will experience childhood emotional neglect.
+While a emotionally underdeveloped mother’s can be good with practical things and sort everything out like meals and laundry and making sure you have a coat on when it’s cold outside you may have felt that from early years there is something missing or that you never knew when your mother would respond positively to you and when she would react in a negative and punishing way.
+Children who grow up with with mothers who are emotionally unavailable or inconsistently can find themselves very lonely, as your mother may not want to play or interact with you if something doesn’t interest or suit her.
+Emotional unavailable or emotionally inconsistent Mothers are narcissistic in that everything will be entered around what she wants regardless or her children desires or needs.
+Sometimes narcistic parents can be very loving and giving provided it makes them feel good about themselves regardless of how it makes their children feel .

-Physical intimacy with Mum may also be limited, there will be some physical touch as mum will have to carry her baby and young children in her arms until they reach a certain age.
-Hugs may only come when you have tears streaming down your face or are really screaming in pain; the less obvious times when you need care because of some emotional upsets will probably go completely unnoticed.
+Times when you need care because of emotional upsets will probably go completely unnoticed.
 Most mum’s intuit their children’s emotions responding appropriately to their child’s feelings, when their child is happy they will smile or laugh with them, when they look sad they will ask them what is wrong and get them communicating about it.
-Quiet Borderline mother’s won’t notice the more subtle signs of something being wrong, this can seriously affect their daughters emotional wellbeing and self-esteem.
-It was perhaps easier when you were still young, as children are more emotional when they are little so when they are upset they will cry and perhaps be able to get their mother’s attention.
-However from this young age you will learn to keep your emotions thoughts and feelings to yourself, as they will not be responded to.
-Keeping emotions bottled up in this way is not helpful but you have no other option, as your emotions will not be responded to; and if you try and express them, you will not be understood.
-You may have a father who is a little bit warmer when it comes to things like hugs but the chances are that he will not be someone you can turn to when it comes to emotions either, as your mum and dad will be somewhat similar.
-When it comes to relationships like for like attracts and the reason you mum and dad were attracted to one another in the first place will be because they have a similar level of emotional development.
-If you mum has borderline traits she is likely to go for a partner who is quite immature in their emotional development also.
+Emotionally unavailable mother’s won’t notice the more subtle signs of something being wrong, this can seriously affect their children’s emotional wellbeing and self-esteem.
+It was perhaps easier when you were still young, as children are more emotional when they are little so when they are upset they will cry and perhaps be able to some how get their mother’s attention.
+However from this young age you will learn to keep your emotions thoughts and feelings to yourself, as they will not be responded to or the responses will be inconsistent.
+Keeping emotions bottled up in this way is not helpful but you have no other option, as your emotions will not be responded to in a positive way; and if you try and express them, you will not be understood.
+If you are lucky you may have a father who is a little bit warmer when it comes to things like emotions but the chances are that he will not be someone you can turn to when it comes to emotions either, as your mum and dad will be somewhat similar.
+When it comes to relationships like for like attracts and the reason you mum and dad were attracted to one another in the first place will be because they have a similar level of emotional development, give or take a bit.
+If you mum is emotionally unavailable she is likely to go for a partner who is quite immature in their emotional development also, another person with low self worth.

 Anxiety is the strongest emotion that can break through all other emotions, no matter how good you are at suppressing your feelings.
 You might find yourself at some point in your life experiencing severe anxiety in the form of social anxiety, worry or panic attacks.
 You can be left feeling uncertain without that one person you can call who will always help you feel better, a close friend can not offer you the same sense of inner calm that an emotionally available mother can offer.
 Emotionally underdeveloped mothers can be there for their children and say some nice things but the missing component is being able to offer their child emotional closeness and understanding.